Police officer stood down after video shows man kicked in face at Manchester Airport

 Editor

-A police officer has been removed from operational duties after a video emerged of an officer kicking a man’s face before stamping on the head during an arrest at Manchester Airport.
+Hundreds of protesters gathered outside a Rochdale police station overnight after video emerged showing an officer kicking and stamping on a man’s head.

-Greater Manchester Police Assistant Chief Constable Wasim Chaudhry described the footage, which has been widely shared on social media, as “truly shocking, and that people are rightly extremely concerned about”.
+Demonstrators chanted “shame on you” and reportedly let off fireworks outside the station where four men were taken in handcuffs after their chaotic arrests on Tuesday evening at Manchester Airport.

-The mobile phone video from Tuesday appears to show a taser-wielding officer kick a man in the face before bringing his boot down on his head as the suspect lies on the floor with his arms by his side.
+The shocking footage, shared widely on social media, appeared to show a Taser-wielding officer kick a man in the face before stamping on his head as the suspect lay on the floor with his arms by his side.

-He kneels on the suspect’s back as a woman shouts at police to stop.

-The same officer then points a taser at another man who has his hands behind his head.
-He appears to land a blow to the back of his neck as he is taken to the terminal floor.
+The same officer then pointed a Taser at another man who had his hands behind his head.
+He appeared to land a blow to the back of his neck as he was taken to the terminal floor.

-On Wednesday night, Ass Chf Cons Chaudhry said: “One male officer has been removed from operational duties and we are making a voluntary referral of our policing response to the Independent Office of Police Conduct.

-In a statement, the force said: “Whilst attempting to arrest one of the suspects of the earlier altercation, three officers were subject to violent assault, where they were punched to the ground.
+The force said its officers had been called to Terminal 2 of the airport at 8.25pm on Tuesday following reports of a fight.

-“A female officer suffered a broken nose and all three were taken to hospital for treatment.”
+It said while trying to arrest a suspect, three of its officers were violently attacked and punched to the ground.
+One officer suffered a broken nose and all three needed hospital treatment.

-The statement added: “As the attending officers were firearms officers, there was a clear risk during this assault of their firearms being taken from them.
+“As the attending officers were firearms officers, there was a clear risk during this assault of their firearms being taken from them,” a spokesman for the force said.

-“Four men were arrested at the scene for affray and assault on emergency service workers.

-“We acknowledge the concerns of the conduct within the video, and our Professional Standards Directorate are assessing this.”
+But former Scotland Yard superintendent Nusrit Mehtab urged Greater Manchester Police to suspend the officer and slammed his response as “horrendous”.

+“It was not proportionate, it was not justifiable, and it certainly wasn’t reasonable”, Ms Mehtab told Sky News on Thursday morning.